radius-project/radius/docs/content/user-guides/tutorials/webapp/webapp-overview/index.md

 The diagrams shown so far document the communication flows, but a Radius application also describes additional details.

-A Radius template includes
+A Radius application includes

 - The logical relationships of an application
 - The operational details associated with those relationships

-Here is an updated diagram that shows what the Radius template captures:
+Here is an updated diagram that shows what the Radius application captures:

 <img src="todoapp-appdiagram.png" width=800 alt="App diagram with descriptions of all the details and relationships."><br />